dabit3/appsync-graphql-real-time-canvas/README.md

 ## To deploy this application

-> To deploy this application, you must have the Amplify CLI installed & configured.
+> To deploy this application, you must have the latest version of the Amplify CLI installed & configured.
 To learn how to do this, check out the documentation [here](https://aws-amplify.github.io/).

 1. Clone the repo & change into the directory